Inside the MSO

 In the first year of a partnership, the most expensive operational failure is the quiet loss of physician engagement.
-This is a common failure mode in MSO partnerships which is disengagement caused by governance gaps.
+This is a common failure mode in MSO partnerships: disengagement caused by governance gaps.

 The Chain Reaction of Disengagement

-Loss of buy-in usually doesn’t happen all at once.
-It often follows a predictable sequence:
+Loss of buy-in usually does not happen all at once.
+It follows a predictable sequence.

-1. Loss of Agency: A physician raises a real operational issue that impacts patient care (for example: intake triage, rooming flow, staffing gaps, or documentation workflow).
+It starts with a loss of agency.
+A physician raises a real operational issue that impacts patient care, something like intake triage, rooming flow, staffing gaps, or documentation workflow.
 The response is delayed, unclear, or routed through too many steps.

-3. Minimal Participation: Physicians begin operating strictly within their own clinical responsibilities.
-They no longer “carry” operational issues informally the way many founders do.
+Withdrawal becomes minimal participation.
+Physicians begin operating strictly within their own clinical responsibilities.
+They no longer carry operational issues informally the way many founders do.
 They still do their job, but they stop doing the extra problem-solving that makes a practice run smoothly.

-4. The “Not My Decision” Tax: Problems that used to get solved quickly like schedule gaps, staff conflict, missing supplies, referral workflow confusion etc., now require formal escalation.
+Then comes what you might call the "not my decision" tax.
+Problems that used to get solved quickly, things like schedule gaps, staff conflict, missing supplies, and referral workflow confusion, now require formal escalation.
 The organization adds process, meetings, and layers to replace what used to be solved through trust and rapid coordination.

 At this stage, disengagement becomes self-reinforcing.
 Every operational misstep starts to feel like a test of authority rather than a solvable problem.
 Physicians feel pressure to prove that leadership was wrong and leadership feels pressure to defend the decision to preserve credibility.
 Without a predefined way to test and reverse decisions, normal operational errors turn into status conflicts.
 Once that happens, buy-in collapses.